primekeydevs/ejbca-vault-plugin/README.md

 * An [End Entity Profile](https://doc.primekey.com/ejbca/ejbca-operations/ejbca-ca-concept-guide/end-entities-overview/end-entity-profiles-overview), configured to issue certificates with the desired Subject fields from the CA, using the Certificate Profile
 * A [Role](https://doc.primekey.com/ejbca/ejbca-operations/ejbca-ca-concept-guide/roles-and-access-rules) with Access Rules, describing what Vault is allowed to issue
 * A Role Member, which is Vault, beloning to the corresponding Role
-* A Client certificate and proivate key, used to authenticate the Role Member over mutually authenticated TLS
+* A Client certificate and private key, used to authenticate the Role Member over mutually authenticated TLS

 ## Build